graphenesec/graphenesec.github.io/_pages/values.md

 ## We are passionate about security

-Having an ethically-focused identity doesn't make us any less committed to providing a market-leading capability.
 We take satisfaction in delivering with excellence, and in providing clients with advice and solutions that are as good, if not better, than our industry colleagues - large and small.

 We recognise the value of continuous development in a field where there is always more to learn and there are constant innovations in offensive and defensive technologies and techniques.
 Expanding our knowledge and skills is something we enjoy, as well as an important part of our success.